greenhouselab/motorbrainstim2026/schedule.md

 #### 9:00 Keynote

 - Dr. Thomas Knösche
+  "From coil to muscle – comprehensive modelling of motor TMS"

 #### 10:15 to noon Thirty-minute Talks

  - Dr. Konstantin Weise
+   "How to Couple Electric Fields to Neurons and Circuits"

  - Renxiang Qiu
+   “Mapping the motor cortex with TMS”

  - Dr. Vincent Chien
+   "“Spinal Recurrent Inhibition Shapes the Dynamics of TMS-induced Motor-Evoked Potentials: A Computational Modeling Study”

 #### noon to 1:00 lunch